edoruin/Faces-recognized/README.txt

-I from of Dominican Republic, La romana, i have 18 years old, i´m interest in topics how the machine learning, artificial inteligence, data sciences u know, Tecnology...use the younger energy!. is time, pruebe the app, this a EXTRA.
+I from of Dominican Republic, La romana, i have 18 years old, i´m interest in topics how the machine learning, artificial inteligence, data sciences u know, Tecnology...using the younger energy!. is time, pruebe the app, this a EXTRA.

 so sorry mi english level is in more or less a intermediate level, is probable that be